FraPorta/ExpRobExercises/README.md

 #### Simulator
 Contains the simulator python file
 ### Documentation
-Contains the html documentation of the project (in order to see it, open the *index.html* file in a web browser)
+Contains the html documentation of the project (in order to see it, open the *index.html* file in a web browser like Chrome or Firefox)
 ## Installation and running procedure
 The first thing to do, after having cloned the repository in the Ros workspace, is to build the package and install it, using the following commands in the workspace: